Shreyaaa111/Internship/README.md

 # Internship
-Tasks related to the internship
+Tasks related to the Python_TechnoHacks internship